Janice Kerbel

 Kerbel received an MFA from Goldsmith’s College, University of London and a BFA from Emily Carr College of Art in Vancouver.
 She has also studied at the Skowhegan School of Painting and Sculpture, and has a BA (honors) from the University of Western Ontario.
 Kerbel is currently Professor of Fine Art at Goldsmiths College.
 She was a nominee for the 2015 Turner Prize and, in 2010, she received an Award for Artists from the Paul Hamlyn Foundation, London, UK.

-Recent solo exhibitions include greengrassi, London (2023); Catriona Jeffries, Vancouver (2022); Notes from Sink / A routine for 24 women, at The Common Guild, Glasgow (2018), and a live performance of Sink organized by The Common Guild at The Western Baths Club in Glasgow.
-Significant solo exhibitions have also been held at Fundaçao de Serralves, Porto, Portugal (2017); Justina M. Barnicke Gallery, University of Toronto (2013); Arts Club of Chicago (2012); Walter Phillips Gallery, Banff, Canada (2012), Chisenhale Gallery, London (2011), and Badischer Kunstverein, Karlsruhe (2011); Tate Britain, London (2010); greengrassi, London (2009); European Kunsthalle, Cologne (2008).
+Significant solo exhibitions include greengrassi, London (2026, 2023); Catriona Jeffries, Vancouver (2022, 2015); The Common Guild, Glasgow (2018); Fundaçao de Serralves, Porto, Portugal (2017); Justina M. Barnicke Gallery, University of Toronto (2013); Arts Club of Chicago (2012); Walter Phillips Gallery, Banff, Canada (2012), Chisenhale Gallery, London (2011), and Badischer Kunstverein, Karlsruhe (2011); Tate Britain, London (2010); greengrassi, London (2009); European Kunsthalle, Cologne (2008).
 Nick Silver Can’t Sleep was commissioned by Artangel in 2006 with BBC Radio 3 and was performed live at Tate Britain in 2007.
+Kerbel’s work has been included in numerous group exhibitions internationally.